There’s a deep, guttural growl coming from somewhere out in the misty darkness of the jungle. Then there are more of them. And they’re loud.

 A ways back along the trail we’d come across two guards sitting silently in the darkness, shotguns across their laps.
 The State Department warns that violent attacks have occurred in the Tikal ruins “particularly during the early morning sunrise tours of the ruins.”
 Without the guide there’s no way for us to get our bearings in the dark.

 Jaguars and pumas call this jungle home.
-But thankfully, the source of these roars aren’t big cats with an appetite.
+But thankfully, the source of these roars isn’t a pride of big cats with an appetite.
 They’re howler monkeys.
 They sure don’t sound it, but they’re harmless, if mischievous.
 Signs at the entrance to the park warn that one of their favorite ways to entertain themselves is by defecating on people walking below.

 We’re walking in the dark to one of the largest of several pyramids that are part of this ancient city.
 We climb the steep wooden steps to the top.
 There, we sit and wait and listen.